hrishi-6887/Accenture/Accenture/README.md

 ---

 > This simulation confirmed my interest in working with data to solve real client problems.
 I enjoyed cleaning, modeling, and analyzing datasets, building visual reports, and presenting insights to stakeholders.
-I'm excited to apply these skills in diverse project teams at companies like Accenture.
+I'm excited to apply these skills in diverse project teams at data analytical companies.